Privacy Policy

 • Correction: Update your profile information at any time in Settings.

 • Deletion:Delete your account via Settings → Delete Account.
-Data is permanently removed after a 30-day grace period.
+Your data is erased immediately and permanently; this cannot be undone.

 9.2 California Residents (CCPA/CPRA)